 - Ericson, Barbara.
 Java Review for the AP CS A Exam.
 Online Text.

 - Lambert, Ken, and Martin Osborne.
 Fundamentals of Java: AP Computer Science Essentials.
-Cengage.
+National Geographic Learning/Cengage Learning.

 - Litvin, Maria, and Gary Litvin.
 Java Methods.
-Andover, MA: Skylight Publishing.
+Andover, Mass.: Skylight Publishing.

 - Reges, Stuart, and Marty Stepp.
 Building Java Programs.
-Boston, MA: Addison-Wesley.
+Boston, Mass.: Addison-Wesley.